treelife

 “The ISA Certified Arborist designation sets you apart as someone with the commitment, dedication, and knowledge to succeed.
 The ISA’s most popular credential, the ISA Certified Arborist program is accredited by the ANSI National Accreditation Board (ANAB) for meeting or exceeding ISO 17024 standards for certification bodies.
 To earn an ISA Certified Arborist credential, you must be trained and knowledgeable in all aspects of arboriculture.
 ISA Certified Arborists must also adhere to the Code of Ethics that strengthens the credibility and reliability of the workforce.
 This certification covers a large number of topics giving the candidates flexibility in the arboricultural profession.”

-For more information on how to become an ISA Certified Arborist including the Code of Ethics.
+For more information on how to become an ISA Certified Arborist including the registration, application guide, exam information and the Code of Ethics, please visit International Society of Arboriculture > Credentials > Types of Credentials > ISA Certified Arborist

-• Course Delivery: The course will be delivered Online, over a total of 6 days, on a Wednesday.
-Period of Study: Starting 5th March 2025 (Further dates below)
+• Course Delivery: The course will be delivered Online, over a total of 6 days, on set Tuesdays.

 • Cost of Course: £950 + VAT per learner

-• Learner’s responsibility for the course: Purchase a 4th Edition ISA Study Guide, register with the ISA for the exam, complete their entry for the exam.
+• Learner’s responsibility for the course: Purchase a 4th Edition ISA Study Guide, register with the ISA for the exam, complete their application and entry for the exam with the ISA.

 • This course will take place through Microsoft Teams: learners are expected to be able to join a Teams video call on each of the dates given below.
 A Teams invitation will be sent to the email provided in the application form.